 The audience is expected to cheer for baby Groot giving these villains their just desserts, and for Yondu enacting his justified revenge.

-So the tonal result of this whole sequence is… we’re supposed to laugh because bad people got killed in a righteous and amusing fashion?
+The tonal result of this whole sequence is… we’re simply supposed to laugh because bad people got killed in a righteous and amusing fashion?

 We’re supposed to view Yondu, Rocket, and toddler Groot as badass outlaws because they… murdered a bunch of other outlaws?